Bad Boys II: Critical response

-Bad Boys II was a financial success.
-For its opening weekend, the film generated $46.5 million, making it the fourth-highest opening weekend for an R-rated film, behind The Matrix Reloaded, Hannibal and 8 Mile.
-It made $138 million North America and $135 million in other territories, totaling $273 million worldwide against a budget of $130 million — almost twice the gross of the original film.

 Accolades

 At the 2004 MTV Movie Awards, the film was nominated for "Best Action Sequence" for the inter-coastal freeway pursuit and "Best On-Screen Team", but lost to The Lord of the Rings: The Return of the King and 50 First Dates, respectively.

 Bad Boys II was nominated at the 2nd Annual Visual Effects Society Awards (VES) for "Outstanding Supporting Visual Effects in a Motion Picture".

 At the 2003 Stinkers Bad Movie Awards, the film won the award for Worst Sequel.
-It was also nominated for Most Intrusive Musical Score but lost to Charlie's Angels: Full Throttle.
+It was also nominated for Most Intrusive Musical Score, but lost to Charlie's Angels: Full Throttle.

+Megan Fox's cameo

+In retrospect there has been criticism of director Michael Bay for the then-15-year-old Megan Fox in a scene at a strip club as a dancer, covered in water and portrayed suggestively.
+Megan Fox in an interview had criticized Michael Bay for this in an interview: "At 15!
+I was in 10th grade.
+That's kind of a microcosm of how Bay's mind works".
+Later on this caught some media attention and criticism.

+Later on, Fox commented on the situation "when it comes to my direct experiences with Michael, and Steven (Spielberg) for that matter, I was never assaulted or preyed upon in what I felt was a sexual manner.
+I'm thankful to all of you who are brave enough to speak out and I'm grateful to all of you who are taking it upon yourselves to support, uplift, and bring comfort to those who have been harmed by a violent and toxic societal paradigm."

 In other media

 Video game

 A video game version of the film, known as Bad Boys: Miami Takedown in North America, was released in 2004 on the PlayStation 2, Xbox, GameCube and Windows.
-Originally planned for release in late 2003 (to tie in with the film's DVD release), the game was pushed back several months.
+Originally planned for release in late 2003 (to tie in with the film's DVD release), the game was delayed by several months.
 The game failed to deliver any sort of sales or critical acclaim due to poor development; it was given low ratings from many game websites.